-Punctum would be considered an element of craft, but not one a lot of writers are familiar with because it's borrowed from other arts, and even there can be obscure because it's borrowed as a metaphor from other disciplines.
+Punctum would be considered an element of craft, but not one a lot of writers are familiar with because it's borrowed from other arts and, even there, can be obscure because it's borrowed as a metaphor from other disciplines.
 Mostly they know setting and dialogue and irony and such, but you don't hear a lot of talk about punctum.
 It's sort of a hipster element of craft.
 You've probably never heard of it before, and I'll talk a lot about it until it goes mainstream, and then complain that I liked it before it was cool.

 It's also titanium balls hard to explain.
 It's easier to show–hence the reason it would be a series instead of just one article.

 Unless you're dealing with a writer like Shakespeare or Toni Morrison, you probably don't get just a nonstop stream of brilliance.
-You get a generally passable narrative with these punctuation moments of brilliance.
+You get a generally passable narrative with these occasional moments of brilliance.
 One line here or one perfectly chosen word there that just causes the whole thing to pop.
-It is a word similar to it's metaphorical source in that it is a sharp point within the writing.
+It is a word similar to its metaphorical source in that it is a sharp point within the writing.
 (The real pisser is that writers like Shakespeare and Morrison can give us nonstop brilliance and STILL hit those punctum moments.
 Now if you'll excuse me, I have to weep openly into my raisin bran.)

 —J. D. Salinger, “A Girl I Knew”